 What we are talking about here is called California Partition Action.

-The law in the State of California will not require someone to continue owing property with someone they co-own it with if one of the parties wants to sell it and the other one doesn’t.
+How to win a partition action?
+The law in the State of California will not require someone to continue owning a property with someone they co-own it with if one of the parties wants to sell it and the other one doesn’t.
+The best way to win is for the parties to agree on how they will move forward and avoid a partition suit.

 The law provides an action called California Partition Action to dispense with that issue.